wodory/flowmate/README.md

 ### Option

-You can use your own options to modify lib/options.js
+Modify `lib/options.js` if you wanna use your own options like shape/border colors and so on.

 ## To do

 - [ ] Group and connect to/from group
 - [ ] Smart align - to align Decision and other symbol
 - [ ] Smart connect - really hard :-(
+- [ ] Redraw connect - Redraw connectors if the shapes are moved
-- [ ] Option dialog
+- [ ] Option dialog - Change shape/connector/border color and so on...

 ## Special Thanks